scivision/gitMC/README.rst

 useful for managing large (100+) numbers of Git repos.
 I use command-line `git` because PyGit also requires command-line Git installed, and I don't need the advanced functionality.

-For embbeded systems using system Python such as the Raspberry Pi, you can set the default Python to Python 3 using `update-alternatives <https://www.scivison.co/set-python-version-update-alternatives>`_.
+For embedded systems using system Python such as the Raspberry Pi, you can set the default Python to Python 3 using `update-alternatives <https://www.scivison.co/set-python-version-update-alternatives>`_.

 Prereq
 ======